watson-developer-cloud/salesforce-sdk/examples/discovery/README.md

 ![Add documents result](readme_images/add_documents_result.png "Add documents result")

 ### 6. Querying our Custom Data
 In our case, we're going to make a query using the SDK again, this time using the Discovery Query Language.
-Our goal will be to pick out documents which contain the `entity` Harvard, which should return to us the speakers who have some connection to the university.
+Our goal will be to pick out documents which contain the `entity` IBM, which should return to us the speakers who have some connection to the company.
 To make things easier to digest, we'll filter for just the extracted title of each document, using dot notation to navigate the full JSON response.
 Paste the following into your developer console, again making sure to substitute your personal environment and collection IDs:

 ```apex
 IBMDiscoveryV1 discovery = new IBMDiscoveryV1(IBMDiscoveryV1.VERSION_DATE_2017_09_01);